mcorliss7239/corliss-dataviz-portfolio/critique-by-design.md

 Is there anything you find confusing?
 -	The box plot doesn’t show what values the sports are ranked on which make it difficult to judge the authenticity of the ranking
 -	More context needed on the color scale in the heatmap.
 Are low or high values better?
 -	More context for ranking needed in boxplot.
-There is nothing that indicates what rank is sport is
+There is nothing that indicates what rank each sport is

 Is there anything you would change or do differently?
 -	I would add a black line that separates columns to more easily distinguish the colors on the heat map.
 I might also add a note that indicates the scores were out of ten for each category